Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
-Simbi (Eight of Swords): Chagrin at the unforeseen consequences of prior decisions.
+Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
+Eight of Swords (Interference): Chagrin at the unforeseen consequences of prior decisions.
 Criticism, censure, and the imposition of external restrictions.
 Confusion leading to powerlessness.
 Inability to focus on the crux of a problem and free oneself from a difficult situation.
 Being hamstrung by a past failure or humiliation.